 Living on campus not only is convenient and affordable, it's a great way to find a home within the university community and make new friends.
-The university's residence halls vary in size from the 1,000-resident Mayflower to Parklawn with just 98 residents, and in atmospheres from high-rises like Slater and Rienow to the more traditional Iowa architecture of Quadrangle and Currier.
+The university's residence halls vary in size from the 1,000-resident Mayflower to Parklawn with just 98 residents, and in atmospheres from high-rises like Slater and Rienow to the more traditional Iowa architecture of Currier.

 Davenport is located on the East Campus, on East Davenport Street, 1/2 block east of Currier Hall.

 Davenport has easy access to Currier Hall's fitness center and Burge Market Place.
 Davenport only offers 3 bedroom apartments.
 Each resident has a private bedroom.